Tornadoes of 2022: July 6 (Ohio)

-On the afternoon of July 6, a damaging high-end EF2 tornado struck the town of Goshen, Ohio and caused significant damage to structures, injuring two people.
+On the afternoon of July 6, a damaging high-end EF2 tornado struck the town of Goshen, Ohio, and caused significant damage to structures, injuring two people.
 Numerous homes were damaged in town, and several had their roofs torn off.
 An insurance business and an office building sustained total roof loss and collapse of their exterior walls, the local fire station was significantly damaged, and vehicles were damaged by flying debris.
 Many large trees and several power poles were snapped, and outbuildings were destroyed in and around Goshen as well.
 An EF1 tornado also struck Loveland, where many trees were downed, and damage to roofs, siding, and fences occurred.
-Another EF1 tornado damaged some homes and snapped or uprooted trees near Fayetteville, including a few trees that landed on houses and vehicles.
+Another EF1 tornado damaged some homes and snapped or uprooted trees near Fayetteville and Edenton, including a few trees that landed on houses and vehicles.
 The tornadoes were produced by a thunderstorm interacting with an outflow boundary and were largely unexpected, forming in an area where no tornado risk had been outlined by the Storm Prediction Center.
 This tornado family caused $3.6 million (2022 USD) in damage according to the National Centers for Environmental Information.